GPU Education Center Program

 - Optionally award teaching assistant funds.
 These funds will be awarded at 50% matching funds and must be requested in the proposal to be considered.
 Not all requests for TA funds will be approved.

-- Provide a course summary on what worked, what didn’t, recommendation for improved course, course materials, etc.
+- Provide a course summary on what worked, what didn’t, recommendation for improved course, course materials, etc. to help improve the state of parallel computing education.

 - No overhead or fees attached to any equipment or TA Matching fund awards incurred.